tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/3-foss-resume.md

 positions.

-An internship in an appropriate position is an ideal way to see and be seen working in you desired field.
+An internship in an appropriate position is an ideal way to see and be seen working in your desired field.

 However, good internships are not easy to come by.